MaxRingstrom/anno-state-machine/README.md

 stateMachine.send(SayHello);
 ```
 The three lines will result in "Hello" being printed.

+## Benefits
+* Less time spent on debugging and wondering why your application doesn't behave as it should
+* Code that is easy to test with unit tests
+* Simple handling of (chained) asynchronous events
+* The possibility to draw diagrams that explain your code.
+(And even generate such diagrams in the future)

 ## What if I make a typo in the @Connection annotation?
 The validity of the state machine declaration is checked at compile time.
 You will get a build error if you mistype a state or signal name.